umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/bambora/README.md

 ---
-title: Bambora
+title: Overview
-description: Documentation for the Bambora payment provider for Vendr, the eCommerce solution for Umbraco v8+
+description: Getting Started with the Bambora payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

 <work-in-progress></work-in-progress>